 Gustavo Mostoslavsky, MD PhD

 Dr. Mostoslavsky received his MD from the University of Tucuman in Argentina and his PhD from the Hebrew University in Jerusalem, Israel.
 His longstanding interest in basic science and regenerative medicine brought him to Harvard Medical School to pursue postdoctoral studies with stem cells and gene therapy.
 In 2008 Dr. Mostoslavsky opened his own lab at Boston University.
-He is currently Associate Professor of Medicine in the Section of Gastroenterology in the Department of Medicine at Boston University School of Medicine.
+He is currently Professor of Medicine in the Section of Gastroenterology in the Department of Medicine at Boston University School of Medicine.
 His main research interests are stem cells, disease modeling, regenerative medicine, gene correction and lentiviral vectors as tools for gene transfer.
 Dr. Mostoslavsky is a founder and Co-Director of the BU Center for Regenerative Medicine (CReM).

 Areas of Research